-- · Be a regular member in good standing with the CKC - Have at least 5 years experience in the training and handling of dogs - Be a member/participant in a dog club or dog association
+- Be a regular member in good standing with the CKC - Have at least 5 years experience in the training and handling of dogs - Be a member/participant in a dog club or dog association

 Evaluators must possess a strong understanding of dog behaviour and awareness of a dog's role in society and society's attitude towards dogs.
 Therefore evaluators and instructors must have backgrounds in obedience, conformation or fieldwork.
-In addition, their backgrounds may include training therapy dogs or working in animal shelters.
+Alternatively, their backgrounds may include training therapy dogs, dog grooming or working in humane shelters.
 Once an individual has been approved, a written test must be taken and passed.
-CGN Evaluators will be monitored in their respective zones, by members of Council as well as qualified individuals appointed by Council in all of the zones.